openedx/edx-documentation/en_us/install_operations/source/installation/native_installation.rst

 For older releases
 ******************

-For Juniper and earlier, see `Legacy Open edX Native Installation`_ .
+For Koa and earlier, see `Koa Open edX Native Installation`_ .

 *************
 Prerequisites